JeannieChen/R-Basics/README.md

 5. LDA.R (2): Function that implements LDA (Latent Dirichlet Allocation) models: Top_terms_by_topic_LDA(textContent, number_of_topics).
 Output analysis of topics in different plots altogether.

 6. geom_tile-in-plot_ly.R (1)(4): Supplementation of geom_tile() function using 'heatmap' in plot_ly.
 Define colorScale(seg,colorset) and tickvals based on flags in input dataset (live data).
 Reshape data and convert it into matrix.
 Define discrete color bar for heatmap in plot_ly.
 Output: a plot_ly object with same features as using geom_tile() from ggplot2.
 Reduce rendering time significantly.

+7. Lof-file_Clean.R (1): Given the path to the folder and process each log file each time.
+Scripts to extract/truncate strings, etc.